omnidragon-io/docs/docs/guides/frontend-integration.md

 ---
-title: Frontend Integration Guide
+title: Frontend Integration Guide (TL;DR)
 sidebar_position: 20
 ---

-This guide gives a front-end developer everything needed to integrate bridging and balances for the OmniDRAGON OFT token across chains.
+This is the minimal glue code your frontend needs.
+For constants (addresses, EIDs, RPCs), use the Frontend Config cheat sheet.

+## TL;DR
+1) Import constants from Frontend Config
+2) Quote LayerZero fee with `quoteSend`
+3) Call `send` with `value = nativeFee`
+4) Optionally confirm on destination with `balanceOf`

+Links: /docs/guides/frontend-config

 > Use the Frontend Config cheat sheet for constants: token/registry, EIDs and RPCs.
 >